 How long does a bathroom remodel take?

 A straightforward bathroom often needs 4 to 6 construction weeks.
-Custom showers, plumbing moves, glass, premium tile, or older-home corrections often push the window closer to 6 to 10 weeks.
+Custom showers, plumbing moves, glass, higher-tier tile, or older-home corrections often push the window closer to 6 to 10 weeks.

 Why is shower glass a schedule item?